 - Will TV networks face the same uncertain future as newspapers?

 - Even without alternative viewing options, today’s media viewing is so fragmented across many cable channels that the number of eyeballs watching any single program is dwindling.
 Only a few programs offer something close to the number of viewers advertisers are used to — programs like the Super Bowl and Presidential Debates.
 Will alternative programming options offer enough eyeballs to warrant massive advertising expenditures?

 The time to prepare for massive cord-cutting is NOW.
 If you wait until your market has cut the cord, you’ll be behind market leaders who are learning the ins and outs needed to manage in a digital marketing world where the impact of traditional advertising is limited to a few dinosaurs who didn’t update their media habits.

 If you believe digital marketing is just like traditional marketing — only online — you couldn’t be more wrong.

 Check out this post from a few years ago where I clearly identify differences between digital media and traditional media.

 The differences between digital media and traditional media are too massive for just this one post, but numerous articles address this important issue.
-Recognize that digital advertising — those annoying banner ads, popups, adwords, and other digital advertising that emulates traditional advertising — is a dying media format.
+Recognize that digital advertising — those annoying banner ads, popups, Google Ads, and other digital advertising that emulates traditional advertising — is a dying media format.
 Anyone building a business based on an advertising model is doomed to ultimate failure.